MILESTONES // SHIPPED

 FEATURE MILESTONES.

-Major milestones for visitors: when the hub opened, when Frame Analyzer showed up (before the big version 2 refresh), and what came next — creators, the news desk with Hot Feed beside the wire, forums, clearer media viewing, Discord sign-in, and more.
+Major milestones for visitors: when the hub opened, when Frame Analyzer showed up (before the big version 2 refresh), Frame Analyzer v3 in late May, screenshot compare in June, and what came next — creators (including X accounts), the news desk with Hot Feed beside the wire, the Media vault catalog, Discord sign-in, and more.
 Dates are approximate.

 THE FULL MILESTONE LOG.